Liberty Broadcasting System

+However, sports was not the only programming Liberty broadcast; among the other program genres Liberty carried were music programs, news commentary, and entertainment and drama.

 Availability

 Founded in 1948, the network was mainly in Texas and the southwest but did have nine affiliates in Oregon, an outlet in Los Angeles, Seattle, and as of September 29, 1950, WHAV in Haverhill, Massachusetts.
-At one time, it had close to 500 radio stations on the line, being second in size only to the Mutual Broadcasting System.
+At one time, it had close to 500 radio stations on the line, being second in size only to Mutual.
+In fact, before it ceased operations, Liberty was recognized by some as an attempt at a fifth major radio network after Mutual alongside PBS.